plus2/whereuat/README.md

 ## Copyright

-Copyright (c) 2010 Plus2.
+Copyright &copy; 2010 Plus2.
 See LICENSE for details.